naninovel/docs/docs/guide/configuration.md

 Insert Line Modifier | Control | Modifier for the `Insert Line Key`.
 Set to `None` to disable.
 Save Script Key | S | Hot key used to save (serialize) the edited script when the visual editor is in focus.
 Set to `None` to disable.
 Save Script Modifier | Control | Modifier for the `Save Script Key`.
 Set to `None` to disable.
-Visual Editor Page Length | 1000 | How many script lines should be rendered per visual editor page.
+Editor Page Length | 1000 | How many script lines should be rendered per visual editor page.
-Custom Style Sheet | Null | Allows modifying the default style of the visual editor.
+Editor Custom Style Sheet | Null | Allows modifying default style of the visual editor.
+Graph Orientation | Horizontal | Whether to build the graph vertically or horizontally.
+Graph Auto Align Padding | (10.0, 0.0) | Padding to add for each node when performing auto align.
+Graph Custom Style Sheet | Null | Allows modifying default style of the script graph.
 Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
 External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
 Enable Navigator | True | Whether to initializte script navigator to browse available naninovel scripts.